 - May promote healthy gut bacteria.
 Recent studies have even suggested that red wine may promote the growth of beneficial gut bacteria, which may improve metabolic syndrome markers in people with obesity (

 Some research suggests that drinking wine in moderation provides antioxidant and anti-inflammatory benefits that may improve your gut bacteria and boost your heart health, mental health, and longevity.
 However, most research has focused on red wine.

 Many people wonder about the differences between red and white wine.

 Unfortunately, more research on white wine is needed, as most studies analyzing the benefits of drinking wine has focused on the beneficial properties of red wine.

 In fact, red wine has up to 10 times more resveratrol than white wine (

 Red wine likely provides more health benefits than white wine.
 However, more research is needed, particularly on white wine.

-In fact, an average of 87, 798 people die in the United States each year due to excessive alcohol consumption.
-This accounts for 1 in 10 deaths for adults between the ages of 20 and 64 (
+In fact, an average of 140,557 people die in the United States each year due to excessive alcohol consumption (28).

 The US government’s most recent dietary guidelines make similar recommendations.
 They suggest that, if you drink alcohol, you should do so in moderation, which means one drink for women and up to two drinks for men per day (